themewars/quiz-master/README.md

 ## 🎉 Success!

-Your QuizWhiz AI is now ready to generate amazing exams and quizzes!
+Your ExamGenerator AI is now ready to generate amazing exams and quizzes!

 **Default Admin Credentials:**
 - Email: admin@quizwhiz.ai